 What makes a good tour guide

-A good tour guide is adept at improvising, no matter whether it’s responding to hiccups in the tour’s timing, unexpected customer questions, or responding to crises.
-It’s key that your tour guides are capable of efficiently detecting and responding to any crisis, no matter how big or small.
+A great guide is adept at improvising, no matter whether it’s responding to hiccups in the tour’s timing, unexpected customer questions, or responding to crises.
+It’s crucial that your tour guides are capable of efficiently detecting and responding to any crisis, no matter how big or small.
 They should also have a comprehensive understanding of your company’s tour guide insurance policies and how this may relate to their work.

 Unexpected situations can crop up where medical assistance is needed.
-Every guide should know First Aid and carry the appropriate equipment.
+Every tour leader should know First Aid and carry the appropriate equipment.
 Can your candidate attend to the injured using this equipment?
 If not, are they willing to attend First Aid training prior to starting?

 4. Can read the room

 A good tour guide will take the initiative to learn about customers on the tour, then include universally relevant information to tailor the examples they use to make it more personal.
-They need to be aware of who they’re speaking to, the audience needs to see that your tour guide engages with all the attendees.
+The tour leader needs to be aware of who they’re speaking to; effective communication fosters the engagement with all attendees.

 5. An engaging storyteller

 Obviously, you don’t want people to become disinterested whilst on your tour.
 Your guide’s personality is a huge part of that.
 Can they make the tour more interactive?
-They should be able to invite questions and use demonstrations to help tourists to learn by themselves.
+They should be able to invite questions and use demonstrations to help tourists to learn by themselves and create a memorable experience.

 One of the most essential qualities of a good tour guide is a great customer service experience and the ability to hold good conversations.
 It’s also important that they have a passion for travel as this will keep the audience interested and engaged.